TheVisher/Cure8/scripts/deploy-notes.md

 ```

 > The default `pnpm build` now calls `pnpm vercel-build`, which runs `prisma generate`, `prisma migrate deploy`, and finally `next build` to ensure the database schema is in sync before the bundle step.
+>
+> SENTRY_DSN should match the project DSN, and SENTRY_AUTH_TOKEN needs `project:write` and `org:read` scopes so source maps can upload during Vercel builds.